eshan-savla/RLE-TD3/README.md

 # RLE-TD3
-This repository is part of lectures "Robot programming" from Prof. Dr.-Ing.
+This [repository](https://github.com/eshan-savla/RLE-TD3) is part of lectures "Robot programming" from Prof. Dr.-Ing.
 Björn Hein at University of Applied Science Karlsruhe. <br>
-It contains the implemementation of the TD3 Reinforcment learning algorithm by Eshan Savla, Raphael Aberle and Leo Schäfer. <br>
+It contains the implemementation of the TD3 Reinforcement learning algorithm by Eshan Savla, Raphael Aberle and Leo Schäfer. <br>

 The models were trained and tested using the Ant-v3 environment from mujoco using [OpenAI's Gymnasiums](https://gymnasium.farama.org/index.html).